-In addition, from 2019, following the acquisitions of Message Mobile and GTX, we offer enterprise messaging services, wholesale messaging services and mobile payment services.
+In addition, from 2019, following the acquisitions of Message Mobile GmbH, or Message Mobile and GTX GmbH, or GTX, we offer enterprise messaging services and wholesale messaging services.

 Our enterprise mobile messaging platform enables enterprises to easily communicate with clients and partners via text / SMS, instant messaging or voice.
 The platform may be integrated with the customers' CRM or marketing automation platforms.
 The messaging services are used by businesses for direct communication with their customers for several reasons, such as customer care, notifications, appointments, OTPs (one-time passwords) and marketing.